 When your client is ultimately a collection of people, how do you identify and incentivize the right stakeholders?

-In this post, we uncover why you need to think about B2B loyalty rewards differently, and why recycling a B2C strategy won’t always deliver optimal results.
+In this post, we uncover why you need to think about B2B referral and loyalty rewards differently, and why recycling a B2C strategy won’t always deliver optimal results.

 Let’s take a quick moment to clarify: